Static vs Dynamic Websites: Which Is Better for SEO?

 The difference wasn’t always so apparent.
 Early web pages were used to display a similar type of content to every user.
 As they grew more sophisticated, websites became integrated with databases and powered by languages like PHP, Ruby, Python, Java, and more.

 Using these coding languages enabled websites to be more dynamic, leading to dynamic web page displays.
-Dynamic websites display relevant content to the user based on the input and settings of each user.
+A dynamic website vs. a static one will display relevant content to the user based on the input and settings of each user.

 Is Facebook a Static or Dynamic Website?